 Colorado Strategic Wildfire Action Program

-The Colorado Strategic Wildfire Action Program (COSWAP) was created after the devastating 2020 fire season by the Colorado legislature through the bi-partisan supported SB21-258.
+The Colorado Strategic Wildfire Action Program (COSWAP) is designed to support wildfire risk reduction efforts in Colorado to protect life, property, and infrastructure.
+COSWAP was created after the devastating 2020 fire season by the Colorado legislature through the bi-partisan supported SB21-258.
 After a successful grant cycle, the program was permanently funded in the 2023 legislative session.
 While housed within the Department of Natural Resources, COSWAP was collaboratively designed by representatives from the Colorado State Forest Service and the Division of Fire Prevention and Control.
 This partnership helps ensure the program aligns with other state work and priorities.

 Our Grants